dirigeants/klasa/tutorials/IncludedEvents.md

 ## configUpdateEntry

-Synchronices the settings between all shards, if the bot is sharded.
+Synchronices the configs between all shards, if the bot is sharded.

 **Source:**